 3. Monitor your reputation online.
 All the time.
 "Facebook, Twitter, and Yelp have become essential components of many companies' online marketing strategies, but there are countless other sites on which customers rant and rave about their experiences," writes Inc. reporter April Joyner.
 When customers rant online, it has the potential to tarnish a company's brand—and scare away prospective buyers.
 There is a host of new tools to monitor what's been said about them online.
 "Eighty percent of companies do fine with Google Alerts," says Andy Beal, founder of Trackur, an online monitoring software company.
 "But once you have 30 different keywords to monitor, you'll outgrow it very quickly."
 Companies such as Trackur, Radian6, and Viralheat offer Web-based dashboards specifically designed to monitor multiple brands.
 Though the most expensive of these can cost more than $6,000 a year to use, many services offer less expensive packages for small businesses, Joyner reports.

 4. Shut up and listen.
 It sounds simple, and it sounds easy, but it's often not.
 When a customer starts ranting, just listen.
-Tali Yahalom writes on Inc.com: "Often customers feel the needs to vent frustration with a product or service before even considering a proactive solution."
+Tali Yahalom writes on Inc.com: "Often customers feel the need to vent frustration with a product or service before even considering a proactive solution."
 And Thomas told her: "Acknowledge the customer's emotional state," Thomas says.
 And don't get defensive.
 Remember that a good empathy statement does not imply ownership of the problem.Another key communication tip involves asking open-ended questions that involve the customer, Thomas says.
 This technique will not only divert focus from emotional frustration but also generate copious information about the problem at hand and help you arrive at the appropriate solution.
 "Rather than getting defensive … I need to simply listen to the customer, accept the feedback, thank the person, and then decide what to do," she adds.
 As a bonus, the customer might feel appreciated and cared about, alleviating some of their emotional frustration.

 5. Collect lots and lots of customer feedback.
 Several companies offer tools that let customers submit feedback and vote on suggestions.
 Although all of these services offer some basic features for free, they typically require business owners to pony up for paid versions in order to moderate customer comments and integrate the tools into their company websites.
 With Get Satisfaction, customers can report problems, ask questions, submit ideas, and offer compliments.
 The most popular package for small businesses, priced at $89 a month, includes design customization and an analytics dashboard.
 Other options, such as IdeaScale, UserVoice, and UserEcho, are priced from $15 to $589 a month.
 Read more.